"Gender medicine is not feminist. It's about real science...later the patient will reap the benefit" Dr Alyson McGregor, Brown University.

 - Gut function really seems to vary, with women taking twice as long to digest food and medication, being more likely to get gall stones have IBS.

 - The main reason behind the assumption, until now, that medicine works the same for men and women, is that all medical trials were carried out on men.
 It was believed that women of childbearing years etc should be protected from harmful testing.
-As a result, the differences in medication influence were not seen in a lab environment and when women are involved the results tend to be combined so the differences between them are never discovered in the same way as separate testings for men and women.
+As a result, the differences in medication influence were not seen in a lab environment and when women are involved the results tend to be combined so the differences between them are never discovered in the same way as separate testing for men and women.

 - Gender medicine has been slow to grow due to cost.
 Trials on women are more expensive.
 Hormone fluctuations mean as woman needs checking more often, depending on where they are in their menstrual cycle.